againerdewar/personal-site/_root/teaching.md

 - Low-stakes writing projects, typically in the model of those in the excellent MAA book "Writing Projects for Mathematics Courses"
 - Inverted classroom models, typically based on reading a textbook and working on exercises in groups (see my [posts](tags#inverted-ref) on the subject)
+- Liberal-arts math courses, asking students to engage with sophisticated mathematics in humanistic models of inquiry (see my [posts](tags#liberal arts-ref) on the subject)

 ### Courses taught